PayMCP/paymcp-docs/docs/quickstart.md

 </Tabs>

-## Payment Flows
+## Coordination Modes

-Choose the payment flow (TWO_STEP, ELICITATION, PROGRESS, or DYNAMIC_TOOLS) that works best for your use case:
+Choose the mode (TWO_STEP, RESUBMIT, ELICITATION, PROGRESS, or DYNAMIC_TOOLS) that works best for your use case:

 ### TWO_STEP (Default - Most Compatible)